alisitsky/steam_tests/README.md

 **WEB**:
 - Cart
   - Display of games in the cart
-  - Remove 1 of 3 games
+  - Remove 1 out of 3 games
   - Remove all games
 - Language
   - Change interface language [parametrized]